 Are you data rich and insight poor?
 Otherwise known as D.R.I.P

 Gartner’s research confirms that only one-third of C-Suites are measuring return on investment (ROI) as a strategic priority.
-This serves as an accurate depiction of the cavernous gap between the vision and reality of data-driven business strategies.
+This sums up the cavernous gap between the vision and reality of data-driven business strategies.

 Data Analysis and descriptive analytics provide insight into the past